bcolhour/stock-analysis/README.md

 added conditions
 corrected error and successful run added researched code to find end row
-Added if statement to fins starting and ending price
+Added if statement to find starting and ending price Ran Macro to find Return